 The real fun begins inside, however, as you learn what it was like to live aboard this historic ship.
 You’ll walk through the galley, sleeping quarters, engine room, and more while listening to a guided tour.
 Come with questions because some of the docents actually lived on the ship.

-Regardless of the weather outside, you’ll want to come prepared with layers, as temperatures vary throughout various portions of the ship.
+Whether it’s a rainy San Diego day or not, you’ll want to come prepared with layers, as temperatures vary throughout the ship.

 Set aside plenty of time for the flight simulator and the holographic theater, both of which bring the USS Midway to life.
 One of the highlights, though, is the outdoor flight deck.
 Head up there anyway if it’s a light drizzle or come back to see it in the sunshine.